eseidel/space_traders/README.md

 * Be able to support miners across multiple systems.
 * Be able to move miners between systems (squads).
 * Make saving take less time (log rolling or db?), also avoids dataloss.
-* Use MineJob to cache market and mine location (save lookups).
 * Confirm planRoute is using PriorityQueue correctly.

 Early Game: